 ARTIST STATEMENT

 The colours and light in this picture are then edited on my monitor to later match the feel and colour palette of the eventual painting, and to fit the preconceived idea of the final surrealistic artwork.
-This sometimes may involve heavier editing of the initial photograph.
+This sometimes may involve heavier editing of the initial photograph, such as multiplying bodies and connecting them via the characters’ arms, to make them look like paper dolls.

 Veronika Lavey